Tartare

 - Add the double cream and mix thoroughly, then whisk the hot fish stock in gradually until the mixture coats the back of a spoon

-- Cook the potatoes in a pan of salted boiling water.
-Once tender add the peas for 1 minute, strain and add to the tartare sauce along with the sliced lettuce
+- Cook the potatoes until tender add the peas for 1 minute, strain and add to the tartare sauce along with the sliced lettuce

 - Stir for 2 minutes, then add the herbs and gherkin to the sauce.
 Season to taste and set aside